mindspore-ai/contrib/application/fastformer-additive-attention-can-b-all-you-need/README.md

-This code is a mindspore implementation of self-adj-dice which is available at https://github.com/wilile26811249/Fastformer-PyTorch. paperswidthcocde link is https://paperswithcode.com/paper/fastformer-additive-attention-is-all-you-need.
+This code is a mindspore implementation of fastformer-additive-attention-is-all-you-need which is available at https://github.com/wilile26811249/Fastformer-PyTorch. paperswidthcocde link is https://paperswithcode.com/paper/fastformer-additive-attention-is-all-you-need.